markd2/MarkDnD/ReptileGod/dungeon-handouts/d-3-chamber-of-frogs.md

 https://www.dndbeyond.com/monsters/giant-frog
 AC 11; hp 15; 1d6+1

-THey will attack anyone stepping through the door.
+They will attack anyone stepping through the door.
 The pool is 3' deep throughout with an additional 1' of mud on the bottom.

 Wading is 1/4 the usual movement rate.
 No treasure.